When adults learn to read and write, it changes their lives.

-- English for Speakers of Other Languages (ESOL) – English language instruction for non-native speakers
+English Language Acquisition (ELA) – English language instruction for non-native speakers

-The Adult Learning Center is located at 3501 North Charles Street, Baltimore, MD.
-21218.
+The Adult Learning Center is located at 3501 North Charles Street, Baltimore, MD 21218.
 We are in the lower level of the University Baptist Church.
 Directions can be found here.
-Other class sites may also be available.
+Other class sites are available.
 Interested individuals should call us at (410) 261-3524 for more information.

 This program is supported by grant funding from Maryland Literacy Works and the Department of Labor, Licensing, and Regulation.